AboDa7mZ/OS-Ass1/README.md

-To run use java Router command in the Terminal
+To run use "java Router" command in the Terminal